y4h1ko/mvi-sp/README.md

 **“A Simple Parameter Inference with Transformers”**

+*Author:* Adam Kleman; *Supervisor:* Ippocratis Saltas

-*All necessary information about run is in the introduction.ipynb*
+All necessary information for running the code can be found in the notebook *introduction.ipynb*.

 ## Overview

 Starting from a single-frequency sinusoid, the project progressively increases signal complexity by: